What's an MD, DO, DPM, NP, PA and MA?

 What an MD does:

-• Diagnoses and manages acute and chronic illnesses
+• Diagnoses and manages acute and chronic illnesses.

-• Orders, performs and interprets diagnostic tests, such as lab work and X-rays
+• Orders, performs and interprets diagnostic tests, such as lab work and X-rays.

-• Refers to other specialists and healthcare providers as needed
+• Refers to other specialists and healthcare providers as needed.

-• Prescribes medications and other treatments
+• Prescribes medications and other treatments.

-• Manages a patient's care
+• Manages a patient's care.

-• Performs operations (surgeons)
+• Performs operations (surgeons).

 What's an MD, DO, NP, PA and MA?
 Learn more about what these mean from HonorHealth

-DOs: Doctors of osteopathic medicine
+DO: Doctor of osteopathic medicine

 DOs also receive training in osteopathic manipulative treatment — moving a patient's muscles and joints with stretching, gentle pressure and resistance — to diagnose, treat and prevent illness.
-DOs make up 10% of practicing physicians in the U.S. today.
+They make up 10% of practicing physicians in the U.S. today.

 Training: